On display

 Brief description

-Bone porcelain candle-snuffer representing the actor Berwick Kaler (b.1946) in his costume as Dame Betty Turpin in Dick Turpin, the 30th pantomime written by Berwick Kaler and in which he starred.
-York Theatre Royal, 11 December 2008.
+Bone china candle-snuffer representing the actor Berwick Kaler in his costume as Dame Betty Turpin in Dick Turpin, the 30th pantomime that he wrote and directed for York Theatre Royal, and in which he starred, opening 11 December 2008.
 Made by Bronte Porcelain in a limited edition of 300 for Mulberry Hall, York

 Physical description

-Porcelain candle snuffer in the shape of the actor Berwick Kaler dressed in his costume for Dame Betty Turpin in Dick Turpin, painted in flesh tones for the features with auburn for the hair and red and gold for the dress, with a central White Rose of York on the top gold band around the hips.
-In his right hand he holds a Wagon Wheel (the wrapped biscuit traditionally thrown to the audience during the show) while his boots hang down against his back.
+Bone china candle-snuffer in the shape of the actor Berwick Kaler dressed in his costume for Dame Betty Turpin in Dick Turpin.
+Painted in flesh tones for the features, with auburn for the hair and red and gold for the dress, with a central White Rose of York on the top gold band around the hips.
+In his right hand he holds a Wagon Wheel (the wrapped biscuit traditionally thrown to the audience during the show), while his boots hang down behind his back.

 Dimensions